 Where to watch Legion online

-The series will premiere on the FX networks, and will be available online through Amazon Prime.
+The series airs on the FX networks, and is available online through Amazon Prime.

 Are you looking forward to watching 'Legion'?